MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2020-Q2.md

 - Tenants unable to create App Service Plan using new on App Service Plan blade in tenant portal

-Tenants can still create App Service Plans when creating a new app, changing the App Service Plan for a current app, or via the App Service Plan marketplace item
+When creating a new application, tenants can create App Service Plans during the create app workflow, or when changing the App Service Plan for a current app, or via the App Service Plan marketplace item

 ## Next steps